 The staff should not give credit, however, for “as-found” conditions, by which is meant conditions the licensee does not ensure via formal controls or such other considerations as described above.
 In cases where an accident did not actually occur, there will be some physical reason that can be found to explain this fact.
 The staff should not credit such factors if the licensee does not ensure or formally control them.
 For example, the staff should not credit the fact that only a small amount of material was present at the time of a potential noncompliance if much larger amounts of material are routinely present or allowed under existing plan procedures.

 For assessing significance, the staff may credit events and conditions which were identified after-the-fact, such as controls for other accident sequences or contingencies.
 This is the case even if a licensee has not recognized the impact of these events or conditions on the safety significance.
 The staff has discretion whether to consider such events and conditions.
 The NRC is not under any obligation to consider any events or conditions that the licensee has not used to justify the safety significance.
 The licensee is responsible for safety, identifying controls and justifying their applicability, availability, reliability, and pedigree.
 The burden is on the licensee and not the NRC staff to justify reducing the safety significance based on such events and conditions, and the staff should not expend undue resources in doing so.
 Giving consideration to after-the-fact events and conditions (including uncredited controls) in assessments of safety significance is a separate consideration from determining compliance because the expectation is that licensees analyze and control sequences and contingencies prior to operating a process.
-Any after-the-fact events or conditions put forward by the licensee or otherwise considered by the staff should be carefully evaluated and the justification for their applicability to the sequence or contingency in question documented.
+Any after-the-fact events or conditions put forward by the licensee or otherwise considered by the staff should be carefully evaluated and the justification for their applicability to the sequence or contingency in question documented as appropriate.

 Having determined that a given control or specific event and conditions are applicable and should be considered in assessing safety significance, the staff should then determine how much credit is warranted.
 The only relevant consideration—as with deciding whether it should be considered as discussed in the previous paragraphs—is the degree of assurance the staff has that the control or event will be present when needed to perform its safety function.
-The amount of credit or risk reduction appropriate to a control or event, regardless of whether it was identified as an IROFS or safety control, depends primarily on the management measures and ISA methodology that are actually applied to it Controls not designated as IROFS may still be subject to relevant management measures in accordance with license commitments (e.g., configuration control, maintenance, training, procedures) according to the ISA methodology.
+The amount of credit or risk reduction appropriate to a control or event, regardless of whether it was identified as an IROFS or safety control, depends primarily on the management measures and ISA methodology that are actually applied to it.
+Controls not designated as IROFS may still be subject to relevant management measures in accordance with license commitments (e.g., configuration control, maintenance, training, procedures) according to the ISA methodology.
 With regard to assessing safety significance, any difference between IROFS and controls that are not IROFS lies only in the difference in management measures applied to these two classes of items.
 This is a separate question from that of compliance with the regulatory requirements.